j-hannes/elm-tutorial/docs/tutorial.md

 ```

 That's because the compiler can't find the functions `span`, `class` and `text`,
+and tries to guess what you could mean instead.
+On the homepage there is no
-which are part of the [elm-html package](https://github.com/evancz/elm-html)
+mention that those functions are part of the package
-that we haven't installed yet.
+[elm-html](https://github.com/evancz/elm-html) that needs to be imported before
+we can use its functions.

 So let's go ahead and install the missing dependency:

     $ elm-package install evancz/elm-html

 and agree to install the package.
 Elm will also suggest to install the
-`virtual-dom` package which we also agree.
+_virtual-dom_ package which we also agree.
 Elm will download the packages and
 hopefully finish with

 ```